TomHarte/AndroidTwitterClient/README.md

  * [x] Required: user should be displayed the username, name, and body for each tweet;
  * [x] Required: user should be displayed the relative timestamp for each tweet "8m", "7h”;
  * [x] Required: user can view more tweets as they scroll with infinite pagination;
+ * [x] Optional: Links in tweets are clickable and will launch the web browser;
 * [x] Required: user can compose a new tweet;
  * [x] Required: user can click a “Compose” icon in the Action Bar on the top right;
  * [x] Required: user can then enter a new tweet and post this to twitter;
  * [x] Required: user is taken back to home timeline with new tweet visible in timeline;
+* [x] Optional: User can see a counter with total number of characters left for tweet;
 * [x] Bonus: Compose activity is replaced with a modal overlay.

 # User Sign In